bketelsen/slides/Readme.md

 ```
 Then edit anything you want to change in `publish.tmpl` for individual slides and `root.tmpl` for the talk listing page.

-`slides init` clones https://github.com/bketelsen/slides-template into the `mytalks` directory as a base for your decks.
+`slides init` places the contents of the `slides-template` directory into the `mytalks` directory as a base for your decks.
 The web assets in this directory are used to build the HTML files for your slides.

 Directory Structure Of a Slide Repository
 ------